clarivate/wos2vivo/README.md

 ##wos2vivo

-Mapping publications from the Web of Science™ via [Web Services Lite](http://ipscience-help.thomsonreuters.com/wosWebServicesLite/WebServicesLiteOverviewGroup/Introduction.html) to [VIVO](http://vivoweb.org)
+Mapping publications from the Web of Science™ via [Web Services](http://ipscience-help.thomsonreuters.com/wosWebServicesLite/WebServicesLiteOverviewGroup/Introduction.html) to [VIVO](http://vivoweb.org)

+This requires access to the Web of Science Web Services.
+If you work at an organization that subscribes to the Web of Science and would like a username and password to use the Web Services, please email `research.networking@thomsonreuters.com`.

 ###usage